 Using this basic idea you can have children decorate white kitchen towels, cloth hot plates or a tablecloth.
 When painting on cloth use fabric paint.
 On a towel you can also paint on "Happy Thanksgiving" (this is what my daughter’s class did).
 You can decorate a white cloth tablecloth with handprint turkeys too.

 Of course, the simplest thing to do is to make a card.
 If you’d like, tell the person on the back why you’re thankful for them.
 Who wouldn’t love that?!

 This article was posted on Monday, November 22nd, 2010 at 1:16 pm and is filed under Arts and Crafts, Countries & Cultures, Holiday Crafts, Holidays Around the World, Thanksgiving, Thanksgiving Crafts, Thanksgiving Handprint Turkeys, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.